cfpb/capital-framework/README.md

 $ grunt vendor
 ```

-**Deny/Allow connections.** If you are an employee of the CFPB, you may encounter the following message:
+**Deny/Allow connections.** If you encounter the following message:

 > Do you want the application "node" to accept incoming network connections

-Hit `Deny` if you encounter this dialog.
+Hit `Deny` if you encounter this dialog box.

 ## Getting help